 Iginex 500W Low Power Caravan Microwave

 This Iginex 500W Low Power Caravan Microwave is designed specially for motorhomes, campervans and caravans.
-Slightly larger than the Daewoo compact model, it packs a real punch in terms of watts, which are reduced in the Iginex workshop to ensure compatibility with a 6amp supply.
+Slightly larger than the Daewoo compact models, it packs a real punch in terms of watts, which are reduced in the Iginex workshop to ensure compatibility with a 6amp supply.
+Such low wattage does mean it will take longer to cook your food.
+The only other downside is that it comes in a pack with an 800w toaster – great value if you need both bits of kit.

 - 20 litres